alphagov/paas-developer-docs/docs/deploying_apps/deploying_rails.md

     web: rake db:migrate && bin/rails server
     ```

+1. Start your app by running:

+    ```
+    cf start APPNAME
+    ```

 Your app should now be live at `https://APPNAME.cloudapps.digital`!

-For a production site, you should run at least two instances of the app to ensure availability.
+For a production service, you should run at least two instances of the app to ensure availability.

 You can add another instance of your app by running: